-To better capture the extent of offset, Table 9 reports the minimum wage effect on the level of real incomes (i.e., the semi-elasticities, γ{τ}) for progressively more expansive income definitions.
-When we consider all 5 quantiles (5th, 10th, 15th, 20th, 25th and 30th), the increase in expanded income including tax credits and non-cash transfers is around 72% as large.
-About half of the loss is due to reduced non-cash transfers (column 3) while the other half is due to reduction in tax credits (column 5).
+To better capture the extent of offset, Table 4 reports the minimum wage effect on the level of real incomes (i.e., the semi-elasticities, γ{τ}) for progressively more expansive income definitions.
+When we consider all 5 quantiles (5th, 10th, 15th, 20th, 25th and 30th), the increase in expanded income including tax credits and non-cash transfers is around 66% as large.
+About a third of the loss is due to reduced non-cash transfers (column 3) while the remaining two thirds is due to reduction in tax credits (column 5).
 However, there is an interesting difference in where in the income distribution these two losses occur.
 To see this more easily, I plot the semi-elasticities from the three income definitions in Figure 7.
 The loss due to reduced non-cash transfers is highly concentrated between the 14th and 16th quantiles, around or just above the federal poverty threshold.
+This is consistent quantile effect are statistically significant at the 5 percent level.
+This contrasts with the point-wise CI which are significant for the 10th, 15th and 25th quantiles.
+Overall, the conclusion that there are positive effects at the 10th and 15th quantiles do not appear to be driven by multiple-testing concerns.

-This is consistent with the nature of eligibility requirements of non-cash assistance programs: for instance, typically only individuals with income at or lower than 130% of the federal poverty threshold are eligible for SNAP.
+with the nature of eligibility requirements of non-cash assistance programs: for instance, typically only individuals with income at or lower than 130% of the federal poverty threshold are eligible for SNAP.
 As a result, some individuals with incomes just below the eligibility threshold can lose the benefits due to higher earnings.
 Figure 7 provides compelling evidence on the importance of these offsets: at the 15th quantile, there is a 40% offset to the income gain due to loss in public assistance, mostly due to reduced non-cash transfers.
 In contrast, at 10th or 20th quantiles, the offset in income gains due to loss in public assistance was only around 15%.
-Moreover, while the loss in non-cash transfers is more relatively concentrated around the 15th quantile, the loss due to tax credits is more uniform across the income distribution.
-This likely reflects the fact that the EITC phase-out range is more diffuse.
+Moreover, while the loss in non-cash transfers is relatively more concentrated around the 15th quantile, the loss due to tax credits is more uniform across the income distribution.
+This likely reflects the fact that the EITC phase-out range is more spread out.
 The findings on offsets is also consistent with simulation results from Maag and Carasso (2013) who tend to find that the effective marginal tax rate (after accounting for transfers) on earnings is often quite high between 100 and 150% of the federal poverty threshold.18

-Finally, Table 9 also shows that the offsets in public assistance appear to be larger in the long run.
+Finally, Table 4 also shows that the offsets in public assistance appear to be larger in the long run.
 This could potentially reflect a behavioral response in utilization: for example, higher incomes could reduce SNAP take-up rate and not the eligibility rate, and changes in take-up behavior can take longer to adjust than the mechanical effects of changes in eligibility.